vocdoni/vocexplorer/readme.md

 #### 4. Running dvotenode
 The easiest way is to simply run the gatway binary:
+`cd go-dvote`
-`go run go-dvote/cmd/dvotenode/dvotenode.go --w3Enabled=False --vochainNoWaitSync`
+`go run cmd/dvotenode/dvotenode.go --w3Enabled=False --vochainNoWaitSync`
 Make sure that the no-sync options are enabled.

 ----